qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 author
   | ``string``
   | A descriptive name identifying who made the game.
-Will show up on stores
+Will show up on the catalog
     and in the detailed cartridge information screen.
 Up to 255 characters [#f2]_.

 title